EDUC 4202 - Student Teacher Interaction in the Classroom (UG)

 Impacts of Cyberbullying, Building Social and Emotional Resilience in Schools by Sharlene Chadwick.; 2014

-Course communication will be primarily through emails and Canvas announcements.
+Course communication will be primarily through emails and MyUni postings.
 It is a course requirement that you access and frequently check (at least 2 times per week) these communications.

 Learning & Teaching Activities

 Learning & Teaching ModesEngaged discussion and analysis of a range of materials, including classroom video footage and case studies.
-Lectures are supported by problem-solving opportunities and application within tutorials.
+Lectures supported by problem-solving tutorials developing materials covered in lectures.